inspire_blur 0.2.0 copy "inspire_blur: ^0.2.0" to clipboard

 There is jank when blur is first rendered

 Make sure to call Inspire.warmUp() before rendering blur effects.
-A recommended place is during app startup, such as a splash screen.
+A recommended place is during app startup, such as on a splash screen.

 I’m getting visual artifacts, such as overblown shadows